Dr-Evans/nico-pico.com/content/post/why-I-quit-my-six-figure-software-job/index.md

 At the end of the day, my work was very unfulfilling.

-### ... because I wasn’t excelling at what I was doing.
+### ... because I wasn’t excelling in the environment I was in.

 This was a slow burn problem that crept up on me.
-At a certain point in my career, I had hit a wall with the throughput and quality of my work where I was doing ok, but I wasn’t excelling.
+At a certain point in my career, I had hit a wall with the throughput of my work where I was doing ok, but I wasn’t excelling.

 As a student in college, I worked my ass off.
-But while the classes were difficult, I somehow managed to stay on top of the curriculum.
+But while the classes were difficult, I managed to stay on top of the curriculum.
 It was a virtuous cycle; I put the effort in and the results were immediate and positive, thus pushing me to continue to put the effort in, thus resulting in results that were immediate and positive, and so on.

 As a junior developer, I had the same virtuous cycle.
 My management handed me appropriately-leveled tasks that I excelled in completing.
 I received feedback that was immediate and positive (both in reviews and compensation).
 Ultimately, this lead me to a fast track to promotion.
+This virtuous cycle continued for many years through the breadth of my career.

-I went in as a mid-level developer with great prospects, but as the work became more challenging and ambiguous, my throughput tampered out.
+I grew into a senior developer with great prospects, but as the work became more challenging and ambiguous, my throughput tampered out.
 The impact of my work became less immediate and more fuzzy.
 Somewhere along the way I lost the virtuous cycle.
 And it filled me with dread.

 Moreover, I watched as some of my peers continued to excel, grow in their careers, and get promoted.
 And it filled me with contempt.

+After much reflection, I arrived to two major realizations:

+1. my company had matured dramatically in the past four years.
+There was a new work culture that was dramatically different from when I first started.
-After a lot of reflection, I realized something: I had hit the “natural limits” of my ability as a software developer.
-In order to grow at this point, I would have to either:
+2. I had hit the “natural limits” of my ability as a software developer in this new environment.

+In order to continuing growing in this environment, I would have to either:

 1. flare my existing abilities (effortful)
 2. mold myself into a different kind of developer (unnatural)

 The first point seems pretty self-explanatory.
-I already put in a solid forty hours each week.
-I didn’t want to put more effort into my work at the expense of my personal life.
-If anything, I wanted to lower it.
-The second warrants more investigation.
+But I already put in a solid forty hours each week.
+I didn’t want to commit more to work at the expense of my personal life.

-The company I worked for had a set of tenants that served as the basis for how employees were judged.
-There were about ten of them, and exemplifying these tenants were vitally important to your growth and success there.
+The second warrants more explanation.
+The company I worked for had established a new set of tenants that served as the basis for how employees were judged.
+There were about ten of them, and exemplifying these tenants were vitally important to your growth and success.

-It was easy enough for me to meet certain qualities for a seasoned developer, but some of them didn’t come to me as easily.
+It was easy enough for me to meet many of the qualities of a high-performing senior developer under this new rubric, but some of them didn’t come to me as easily.
 And it wasn’t because I was lazy or incapable of growth, but because it meant adhering to a work philosophy that felt unnatural to who I was.

+For example, I excelled wearing multiple hats, iterating quickly, and getting shit done, but not an environment that required navigating heavy bureaucracy, office politics, and cumbersome processes.

-The result of all this is I stopped receiving glowing reviews, which hurt my encouragement to work hard.
-I slumped into being an ok developer in the eyes of those around me.
+The result of all this was I stopped receiving glowing reviews, which hurt my encouragement to work hard.
+I slumped into being an ok developer in the eyes of this new environment.

-I ultimately came to the conclusion that I was graded against a rubric I didn’t believe in.
-My company wanted to grow me, but they wanted to grow me in a specific way that didn’t match what I wanted.
-It was simply unnatural for me.
-I didn’t want to drink the Kool-Aid and be groomed into someone that wasn’t me.
+**I ultimately came to the conclusion that I was graded against a rubric I didn’t believe in.** My company wanted to grow me, but they wanted to grow me in a specific way that matched what they needed and not what I wanted.
+I felt like an unnatural fit in this environment.

 This resulted in me hitting a plateau in my professional growth that caused me much unhappiness.